octobercms/docs/3.x/element/filter/scope-group.md

     optionsMethod: getCityOptionsForFilter
 ```

 The state scope depends on the value of the country scope, and the options are filtered in PHP using the **getCityOptionsForFilter** method.
+The first argument of this method will contain the entire set of scope definitions, including their current values.

 ```php
 public function getCityOptionsForFilter($scopes = null)